akshay1dhingra/todo_mvc_rails/NOTES.md

 items
     belongs to a list

-Step 3: Add items to a list
+[x] Step 3: Add items to a list

+Step 4: Adding validations
+    validates that lists have names
+    validates that items have a description